mlutner/Evalia-Docker/replit.md

 ## Project Overview
 Evalia is an AI-powered survey builder for trainers to create, manage, and analyze surveys with a Typeform-inspired conversational interface.
 Features AI-assisted generation from documents, one-question-at-a-time UI, comprehensive analytics, and respondent tracking.

-## Current Status (Nov 22, 2025)
+## Current Status (Nov 24, 2025)
 - ✅ Core survey builder with AI assistance
 - ✅ Response analytics with visual breakdown
 - ✅ Respondent tracking system
 - ✅ Response detail modal (click responses to view all answers)
 - ✅ Email invitation infrastructure in place
+- ✅ Comprehensive testing suite (Vitest + Playwright)
+- ✅ API documentation (Swagger/OpenAPI)
 - ⏳ Email sending: Configured to use Resend (awaiting API key setup)

 ## Recent Accomplishments
+1. **Comprehensive Testing Suite** - Implemented Vitest for unit tests and Playwright for E2E tests
+2. **Swagger API Documentation** - Added OpenAPI/Swagger documentation for all API endpoints
+3. **Testing Guide** - Created detailed testing guide with examples and best practices
+4. **Floating AI Chat Widget** - Enhanced with larger icon, green background (#A3D65C), white icon
+5. **Dashboard Button** - Updated "Start Survey" to "New Questionnaire" for clarity
-1. **Response Detail Modal** - Users can now click any response to view all answers in a modal
+6. **Response Detail Modal** - Users can click any response to view all answers in a modal
-2. **Respondent Storage Fix** - Implemented full respondent persistence in MemStorage
-3. **Email Service Infrastructure** - Added Resend email integration to invitation flow
+7. **Email Service Infrastructure** - Added Resend email integration to invitation flow
-4. **Code Refactoring** - Extracted ResponseDetailModal component, improved code reusability

 ## Architecture